oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Terms and Definitions

+Selective disclosure
+: Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.

 Selectively Disclosable JWT (SD-JWT)
-:  A JWT [@!RFC7515] created by the issuer, which is signed as a JWS [@!RFC7515], that supports selective disclosure as defined in this document.
+:  An issuer-created signed JWT (JWS, [@!RFC7515]) that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure
-: A combination of the cleartext claim value, the cleartext claim name, a salt and optionally blinded claim name value that is used to calculate a digest for a certain claim.
+: A combination of a cleartext claim value, a cleartext claim name, a salt, and optionally a blinded claim name value that is used to calculate a digest for a certain claim.

-Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.
+Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.

 Holder-Selected Disclosures JWT (HS-Disclosures JWT)
 :  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
 In addition to the Disclosures, it can contain other properties and may be signed by the Holder.

-claim values of an SD-JWT in a verifiable way.

 Holder binding
-:  Ability of the holder to prove legitimate possession of SD-JWT by proving control over the same private key during the issuance and presentation.
-SD-JWT signed by the issuer contains a public key or a reference to a public key that matches to the private key controlled by the holder.
+:  Ability of the holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
+An SD-JWT with holder binding contains a public key or a reference to a public key that matches to the private key controlled by the holder.

 Claim name blinding